IPsec - Roadwarriors IKEv2

 Firewall: Rules: WAN

 Since this roadwarrior configuration will use UDP encapsulation, the ESP packets will be encapsulated inside UDP packets.
-That’s why you don’t need a rule to allow the ESP protocol.
+That is why you do not need a rule to allow the ESP protocol.
 You only need a firewall rule to allow UDP 500 and UDP 4500.
 Use the aliases you created in the prior step.

 Action